microsoft/NimbusML/docs/developers/mac-build.md

-Building `mlnet` from source on Mac
+Building NimbusML from source on Mac
 ==========================================
 ## Prerequisites
 1. Xcode Command Line Tools (for Clang compiler)